cosfederico/Interfaccia-Tesi/README.md

 A simple wizard-like application to automate the data acquisition and analysis process for my thesis research.

 The intent of the research is to analyize the effects on viewers of AI Generated Videos in education.
-The application shows the viewer two short educational videos, asking open questions about the topic discussed in the videos.
-One of the videos is real, while the other is an AI generated video (fake), but the viewer is not aware of that.
+The application shows the viewer a short educational video, asking experience-evaluation questions, on a scale from 1 to 5, and open questions about the topic discussed in the videos.
+The video displayed will be randomly picked to be a real video or a "fake" video, generated with Artificial Intelligence (AI).

-The whole session is recorded via the built-in webcam and data about the experiment is saved to a `.csv` file, like the time of start and end of the session, the answers to each question, what videos were showed, if they were real or fake, and the timestamps of each event.
+The whole session is recorded via the built-in webcam and data about the experiment is saved to a `.csv` file, like the time of start and end of the session, the answers to each question, what video was showed, if it was real or fake, and the timestamps of each event.

 The program makes use of the built-in webcam (necessary) to capture the whole session.
 Please make sure a valid webcam is connected to the machine before running the application.